Real Property and Construction Law

 Conkle, Kremer & Engel’s Recent Matters in Construction and Real Estate Disputes include:

-- Obtaining full insurance coverage under a title insurance policy for a commercial property owner who was faced with a third party claim of an easement that had not appeared in any real property title records.
+- Obtained full insurance coverage under a title insurance policy for a commercial property owner who was faced with a third party claim of an easement that had not appeared in any real property title records.

-- Forcing a real estate development partnership’s insurers to pay a substantial portion of the defense costs of one of the limited partners, after the limited partner sued the partnership for fraud and the partnership counterclaimed against the limited partner for defamation.
+- Forced a real estate development partnership’s insurers to pay a substantial portion of the defense costs of one of the limited partners, after the limited partner sued the partnership for fraud and the partnership counterclaimed against the limited partner for defamation.